How Can End of Life Care Help Your Loved One?

 Symptom Relief and Pain Management

-This may be the greatest benefit of end of life care for both the patient and family.
-Terminally ill patients can continue living for months after a diagnosis, why live out the remaining days in pain and discomfort?
+This may be the most significant benefit of end-of-life care for the patient and family.
+Terminally ill patients can continue living for months after a diagnosis; why live out the remaining days in pain and discomfort?

 • Nausea